OAGi/Score/docs/user_guide/index.rst

       the owner of the code list, or

-   2. Click on the ellipsis in the last column of the code list to transfer the ownership and select the “Transfer Ownership” menu item in the pop-up menu.
+   2. Click on the ellipsis in the last column of the code list to transfer the ownership and select the "Transfer Ownership" menu item in the pop-up menu.

 3. A dialog is displayed to select an end user.
 Use the filter on the top to find the desired end user and check the checkbox in front of it.

-4. Click the “Transfer” button.
+4. Click the "Transfer" button.

 Uplift an end-user code list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~